 Advisory Committees are created to provide information, well considered advice, and recommendations for consideration by Council and staff on specific issues of civic concern.
 Advisory Committees and Task Forces are made up of citizen representatives and one or two Council members appointed by Council.

-Information regarding Committee mandates, membership and meeting schedules can be found in the following links:
+Information regarding Committee mandates, membership, meeting schedules, and agendas and minutes can be found at the following links:

 Most Council Committees are chaired by Councillors with additional Councillors serving as Vice-Chair and/or members of the Committee.
 The membership of some Committees (Standing Committees) are made up of only Council members, while others have both Council members and citizen and/or organization representatives.
 The Mayor is an ex-officio member of all Committees.